KaustubhKamde/TARSYER-TASK/README.md

 # TARSYER-TASK
 Hi guys
-I've successfully completed and uploaded all the tasks given to me in this repositery.
+I've successfully completed and uploaded all the tasks given to me in this repository.